RobersonLab/wustl_ris_snakemake_setup/README.md

 For these reasons, you should run projects in your scratch space, then move the data to the Active tier for review and sharing.

+**CRITICALLY IMPORTANT WARNING** The scratch space will periodically have "old" files deleted automatically.
+Once you have generated data you don't want to lose, it is highly recommended that you be sure to rsync the data to your Active tier storage.

 ## Global setup

 ### Installing Snakemake